Alfred-Akinkoye/Snow_Plower_4805/README.md

 ## Lab 5
 In lab 5 we will be combining the body, plow, and sensors as well as connecting them to the python API and working on some basic movement control.

+Tasks:
+- Connect Sensors to Robot (Deji)
+- Connect Sensors to PythonAPI (Alfred)
+- Basic Motor Control (Edmond)
+- Connect Plow to Robot (Michael)

+## Lab 6
+In lab 6 we will be completing the Progress Report and doing some testing on the various compoenents assembled so far.
+In any remaining time we will begin work on prograaming pathing and object avoidance.